Elvis' Christmas Album: Other reissues

 In October 2023, as a result of the increasing popularity of vinyl records, RCA Records reissued Elvis' Christmas Album and the 1971 Elvis Sings the Wonderful World of Christmas on 150gm vinyl.
 Unlike other reissues of the original 1957 LP, this one comes in a single pocket sleeve, instead of the gatefold cover and no booklet.
 Walmart was granted permission to sell a limited green vinyl edition.
 Another inconstancy with this release was instead of the correct RCA Victor label with the dog and gramophone trademark and silver "RCA Victor" font, this reissue uses the round RCA "lightning bolt" logo with the mid-1960s "RCA Victor" font in bold white on the record labels.

-In the January 5, 2019 issue of Billboard, It's Christmas Time appeared for the first time inside the top 40 albums of the Billboard 200 charts, placing at number 25.
+In the January 5, 2019, issue of Billboard, It's Christmas Time appeared for the first time inside the top 40 albums of the Billboard 200 charts, placing at number 25.

 All of the tracks originally issued on Elvis Christmas Album are also available on several other RCA compilations of Presley's Christmas recordings, including Christmas Peace from 2003 and Elvis Christmas (a different, expanded version of the 1995 issue) from 2006.
-All of the tracks are also available on the 1992 RCA boxed set The King of Rock 'n' Roll: The Complete 50's Masters.
+All of the tracks are also available in the 1992 RCA boxed set The King of Rock 'n' Roll: The Complete 50's Masters.
 In late 2007, Speaker's Corner Records from Germany reissued the album on a high-quality heavy vinyl pressing; this reissue also featured a reproduction of the original gatefold album cover and RCA Victor label from 1957.
 In addition, in 2010, a DVD was released in a series from Sony Music called The Yule Log DVD, in which the music from Elvis' Christmas Album (but without "I'll Be Home for Christmas") is featured with three different holiday visuals (one of them the yule log of the series' title).
 The original LP cover is featured on the DVD menu.